Anathretic/Anathretic/README.md

 # Hi, I'm Konrad Wojtyło! 👋

 *I'm a passionate Software Engineer who is trying to master React/Next.js and also loves learning new technologies.
 I have a couple of years' experience during which I have worked on applications related to the aviation, education and entertainment (streaming) industries.
 I started my programming adventure while still in high school, learning the C and C++ languages, which I used to create simple modifications for many games.
-I do not exclude working on projects as a **frontend** or **fullstack** developer, but please note that I am in the process of developing my own company.*
+I do not exclude working on projects as a **frontend** or **fullstack** developer!*

 ## About me 📖